cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 }
 ```

-The code didn't change much at all!
-We only added the `std::execution::par` parameter to the `std::transform` algorithm as well as the `<execution>` header needed for it.
-We also need to slightly change that compile command from before by adding `-ltbb`, which links the TBB library to it:
+The code doesn't need to change much at all!
+Let's focus on that `std::transform` call.
+We only need to add the `std::execution::par` parameter to the `std::transform` algorithm as well as the `<execution>` header needed for it.
+We also need to slightly change that compile command from before by adding `-ltbb`, which links the TBB library to the resulting binary:

 ```
 c++ -std=c++17 -O3 main.cpp -ltbb
 ```

-These tiny changes suddenly make the execution time drop dramaticaly, to around 5ms on my machine running 12 threads.
+These tiny changes suddenly make the execution time drop dramaticaly, to around 18ms on my machine running 12 threads.

-That's nearly a 2.5x performance improvement for practically zero extra engineering effort, simply by typing `std::execution::par`.
+That's more than a 3x performance improvement for practically zero extra engineering effort, simply by typing `std::execution::par`.
 However, I have to mention that we shouldn't read into these numbers too much.
 Proper time measurement is non-trivial as it can be influenced by many factors such as what runs in the background, how much data is pre-loaded into the cache of our processor etc. But even with these caveats in mind, the performance improvement is drammatic enough for us to notice!

 Although one might notice that it is very far from being 12x better even though my machine has 12 threads!
 The reason for this is that while we can run multiple threads in parallel, there is overhead associated with how our task is broken down into chunks to be distributed among threads, how threads are scheduled and synchronized, and how the results are combined back to the output image.
 Given that our task is very simple, the overhead is quite noticeable!